jzymet/RecommenderComparison/README.md

 ## Solution:

-Project compares the performance of four movie recommenders against the MovieLens dataset:
+Project codes up from scratch and compares the performance of four movie recommenders against the MovieLens dataset:
 - Content-based
 - By-item collaborative filter
 - Hybrid weighted average